rhpvorderman/gzip_static/README.rst

 + To compress all static files in a directory:
   ``gzip-static /var/www/my_example_website/``
-+ To check if all gzip files are up to date and recompress changed ones:
++ To check if all gzip files are up to date and recompress gzip files for which the source has changed:
   ``gzip-static /var/www/my_example_website/`` (Same command due to idempotency)
 + To check if all gzip files are up to date, recompress changed ones and remove gzip files for which a source static file is no longer present: